semireg/asar/README.md

 Asar is a simple extensive archive format, it works like `tar` that concatenates all files together without compression, while having random access support.

+## Fork

+This is a forked version by Semireg.

 ## Features

 * Support random access